turnabout/turnabout.github.io/content/about.md

 Hi!
 I'm Kevin.
 I've been into programming for about 8 years.
 I'm mostly self-taught and I started off by making WordPress websites for a small web agency.

 Right now, I'm working as a web developer for <a href="https://www.flighthub.com" target="_blank">FlightHub</a>, an online travel agency.
-I am mostly focused on writing frontend code, but I often find myself doing backend as well.
+I'm mostly focused on frontend (JavaScript, React), but I often find myself doing backend as well (PhP).

 I love spending time on personal projects outside of that, too.
 Check out [my post]({{< relref "posts/some-personal-projects" >}}) detailing some of those.

-Some languages/technologies I'm familiar with and enjoy using include Typescript, React, SCSS, WebAssembly, Golang and C.
+Some languages/technologies I'm familiar with and enjoy using include Typescript, React, WebAssembly, Golang and C.

 {{< extratag link="mailto:info.kevinpageau@gmail.com" icon="at-sign" text="Send me an email" noTargetBlank="1" >}}
 {{< extratag link="https://github.com/turnabout" icon="github" text="Check out my GitHub account" >}}